wyleyr/hankel1867tr/03-I-Exposition.md

 certain rules, then one sees from the beginning that between the results of different [operations]{.origphrase title="Verknüpfungen"}
-new relations can take place which are the consequences of those originally set out, and can be derived from the latter via logical inferences which are completely independent of the nature of the objects [conjoined]{.origphrase title="verknüpft"}.
+new relations can take place which are the consequences of those originally posited, and can be derived from the latter via logical inferences which are completely independent of the nature of the objects [conjoined]{.origphrase title="verknüpft"}.
-How we define the rules of purely formal [operations]{.origphrase title="Verknüpfungen"}, i.e., of carrying out [operations]{.origphrase title="Operationen"} with mental objects, is our arbitrary choice, except that one essential condition must be adhered to: namely that any logical contradiction may not be implied in these same rules.
+How we define the rules of purely formal [operations]{.origphrase title="Verknüpfungen"}, i.e., of carrying out [operations]{.origphrase title="Operationen"} with mental objects, is our arbitrary choice, except that one essential condition must be adhered to: namely that no logical contradiction may be implicated in these same rules.
-In order to be convinced that such a contradiction cannot appear in any [combination]{.origphrase title="Zusammensetzung"}
+In order to be convinced that such a contradiction cannot arise from any [combination]{.origphrase title="Zusammensetzung"}
 of these [operations]{.origphrase title="Verknüpfungen"},
-we will have to keep the rules independent of each other, so that no rule overlaps another: we will have to limit ourselves to the absolute minimum that suffices.
+we will have to keep the rules independent of each other in such a way that no rule [interferes with]{.origphrase title="übergreift"} another: we will have to limit ourselves to the absolute minimum that suffices.
 </p>
 </div>